tadgy/pushover-client/README.md

 Config files
 ------------
-Config files can be used to define "usages" or alert types for individual circumstances.
+Config files can be used to define "usages" or alerts or individual circumstances.
 Specifying the majority of "fixed" configuration options in the config file makes the command line of `pushover-client` cleaner and easier to use.

 A properly configured config file specified on the command line can be the only item required to send an alert.